-This article explains how to run an email search to find a person.
+This article explains how to run an email search and reverse email search to find a person.
 Before we get to the best email address search tools, let’s talk about email.

 Email is short for ‘Electronic Mail’.
 It is the exchange of electronic messages and computer files through a telecommunications network such as the internet or mobile device.

 An email address is a series of letters, words and symbols that identify a user so that he/she can receive Internet email messages.
 An email address usually consists of a name that identifies the user to the mail server, followed by an @ sign and the host name and domain name of the mail server.
 The standard format is username@domain name (for example email@example.com).

 The Best Resources for Finding Someone’s Email Address

 Following are some of the best resources for running an email address search, conducting reverse email address searches, or learning about types of accounts and service providers.
 Most are free email address search tools, while others are available for a small fee.

 If you have the first name and last name, you’ll get the best results by running an online People Search using BeenVerified.
 This simple online tool will search through billions of public records in just a few seconds.
 You can search by name, phone number, email address, or property address.
 Search for a specific city and state, or search the entire country.

 To run a search, just enter the information in the online form and click search.
 You’ll get a list of possible matches and you can dig deeper into the results for each.

 The other option we recommend is the Intelius email search tool.
 Use Intelius to conduct a quick search to find the person you’re looking for.
 Just go to the form, enter the person’s first name, last name, and the city / state, then click search.